18F/ReVAL/docs/api.md

     - **severity** - severity of this error, right now `Error` or `Warning`
     - **code** - error code.
 See [Error Codes](#error-codes) for details
     - **message** - error message that describe what the error is
-    - **error_columns** - a list of all the field names that are associated with this error
+    - **fields** - a list of all the field names that are associated with this error

 ##### Example Value